AndrewHarrisSPU/logf/README.md

 	-> msg="Hi" name=Mulder
 ```

-# Unsolved problems
+### Escaping

-- Keys with '{', '}', or ':' cause problems.
-With some hypothetical language-level f-strings, these might be invalid, as they can't be present in variable names.
+Keys with '{', '}', or ':' cause problems.
+With some hypothetical language-level f-strings, these might be invalid, as they can't be present in variable
+names.
+Currently: pretty open question, trying escaping schemes at the time I'm writing this.

+## Problems:
 - When freeing a splicer, map length rather than map capacity is used to determine if the splicer should be returned to the pool.
 This may not be ideal.